-B. A claimant for a refund pursuant to this Section shall be registered with the secretary of the Department of Revenue prior to filing for a refund.
+- B. A claimant for a refund pursuant to this Section shall be registered with the secretary of the Department of Revenue prior to filing for a refund.
 Claims for refund must be filed within six months after the date of purchase on forms prescribed by the secretary.
 Purchases that are dated six months prior to filing the claim shall be disallowed and the claim reduced by the amount shown on the invoice.
-No more than one claim shall be filed for any particular period and all claims shall be signed by the claimant or his authorized agent.

-C. An authorized refund claimant shall submit a claim indicating the miles traveled and gallons purchased for the period in which the claim is filed, together with the original special fuels invoice completely filled out.
+No more than one claim shall be filed for any particular period and all claims shall be signed by the claimant or his authorized agent. - C. An authorized refund claimant shall submit a claim indicating the miles traveled and gallons purchased for the period in which the claim is filed, together with the original special fuels invoice completely filled out.
 Special fuels invoices which do not meet the requirements of R.S.
 47:806(B)(2)(a) shall be disallowed.

 §802.3.
-Users of liquefied petroleum gas or compressed gas annual fuel tax; certain vehicles excepted

-A. The owner or operator of a motor vehicle having a gross weight of ten thousand pounds or less which is propelled by an internal combustion engine or motor capable of using liquefied petroleum gas or compressed natural gas as fuel shall pay the special fuels tax by paying either an annual flat rate in the amount of eighty percent of one hundred fifty dollars, based on a sixteen-cent-per-gallon special fuels tax rate or a variable rate of eighty percent of the current special fuels tax rate.
+Users of liquefied petroleum gas or compressed gas annual fuel tax; certain vehicles excepted petroleum gas or compressed natural gas as fuel shall pay the special fuels tax by paying either an annual flat rate in the amount of eighty percent of one hundred fifty dollars, based on a sixteen-cent-per-gallon special fuels tax rate or a variable rate of eighty percent of the current special fuels tax rate.
 The variable tax computation shall be based on estimated fuel efficiency of twelve miles per gallon, but not to exceed the annual flat rate.
 In the event of an increase or reduction of the special fuels tax, the annual flat rate shall increase or decrease based on one hundred fifty dollars at a sixteen-cent-per-gallon special fuels tax rate rounded to the nearest dollar, and the variable rate shall be based on eighty percent of the per-gallon special fuels tax in effect.